 "It's really the reason," Tifa continued, "why, at the end of the day, I've only ever really got on with degenerates, alcoholics, and degenerate alcoholics, I think?
-Like, my inveterate inclination to feel like there's really no reason to ever get out of bed, and this alone has immediately endeared me to the degenerates, alcoholics, and degenerate alcoholics I've come across in my life, and, in turn, for the same reason, I've always found myself in a bit of awe of these degenerates, alcoholics, and degenerate alcoholics.
-Whereas if I actually felt a need, or if I suddenly came across a good reason to ever get out of bed, then I think I'd probably regard these people - these degenerates, alcoholics, and degenerate alcoholics - with probably the normal amount of contempt?
-That I'd become just like another normal person, who holds degenerates, alcoholics, and degenerate alcoholics in a median amount of contempt.
+Like, my inveterate inclination to feel like there's really no reason to ever get out of bed, and this alone has immediately endeared alcoholics, the degenerates. degenerate alcoholics I've come across in my life. and, in turn, for the same reason, I've always found myself in a bit of awe of these degenerates. alcoholics, and degenerate alcoholics.
+Whereas if I actually felt a need, or if I suddenly came across a good reason to ever get out of bed, then I think I'd probably regard these people - these degenerates. alcoholics. and degenerate alcoholics - with probably the normal amount of contempt?
+That I'd become just like another degenerates. normal person. who holds alcoholics, and degenerate alcoholics in median amount of contempt.
 Yet, since I don't actually feel that way, Joe, I'm therefore drawn to these people, and these people are subsequently drawn to me - we share a basic need to more or less spit in the faces of the people who pretend they have some valid reason to get out of bed in the morning, like they have some mission that they have confidence that they'll finally get to the bottom of."